mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_bz/codingthemod.md

 }
 ```

 Okay, so we probably want to do something with the game code!
 Again, personal preference, but I like to create a new class for each class that I'm impacting.
 For the tutorial, we'll just go with something simple.
 Do that by right clicking on your project and selecting `Add item...`.
 Select `Class` and give it a sensible name.
-For this tutorial, we'll go for `MyFirstMod.cs`.
+For this tutorial, we'll go for `KnifeDamageMod.cs`.

 At this stage, your Visual Studio project should look a bit like this: